JorgeVanco/eng298-fa25-mod7-sbom-lab2/README.md

 **Canvas Submission**:

-1. Copy your forked repository URL: Go to your forked repo on GitHub (it should look something like:
+1. Copy your forked repository URL: Go to your forked repo on GitHub (it should look something like):

      `https://github.com/<your-username>/eng298-fa25-mod7-sbom-lab2`